Crysis73/betterflye-mobile/Design/UseCases.md

   - Anyone who signs up for Betterflye has the intention of volunteering
 - Initiative Manager
   - People who work for an initiative and are given the "Manager" role.
 There can be many initiative managers and they have special privileges for coordinating the initiative.
+- Users
+  - General users of the application who can send appreciations to each other

 ## Use Cases